MicrosoftDocs/cpp-docs/docs/linux/deploy-run-and-debug-your-linux-project.md

 * Debug using traditional Visual Studio features, such as breakpoints, watch windows, and hovering over a variable.
 Using these methods, you may debug as you normally would for other project types.
 * View output from the target computer in a special Linux Console window.
 You can also use the console to send input to the target computer.

+> [!NOTE]
+> For ARM debugging on Linux, see this [blog post](https://blogs.msdn.microsoft.com/vcblog/2018/01/10/debugging-an-embedded-arm-device-in-visual-studio/).

 ## Debug your Linux project

 1. Select debugging mode in the **Debugging** property page.